Align People with Strategy

 Unless you have clearly articulated your business strategy and your employees understand and embrace it, your people, and your organization, are poised to under-perform.
 Our organizational alignment research found that the ability to align people with strategy accounts for up to 60% of the difference between high and low performing organizations in terms of:

 Unclear Strategies Lead to Unclear Decisions and Disengaged Employees

 Do not count your organization among the almost 70% of companies where the strategy is unknown or misunderstood by the employee population.
 Can everyone from your executive team to your front-line workers tell you simply why your business exists, what makes what you offer unique, and where it is headed?
 If not, you have some strategic clarity work to do.

 The Consequences of a Misunderstood or Misaligned Strategy Are Real

 A lack of a clear business strategy directly affects:

 Each action they take should push toward the coordinated goals of the business.
-Teams that report high levels of disengagement or that work in unproductive silos are often clear warning signs of an unclear or mistrusted strategy.
+Teams that report high levels of employee disengagement or that work in unproductive functional silos are often clear warning signs of an unclear or mistrusted strategy.

 3 Research-Backed Steps to Align People with Strategy